brewingcode/browser-exts/css-grep/README.md

 > Greps a regex through DOM elements specified by a CSS selector

-This is packaged as a Chrome extension.
-When activated, the extension puts a few \<input> elements in the top-left corner of the page:
+This extension puts a few \<input> elements in the top-left corner of the page:

 * the first is a CSS selector to match a set of nodes